skip to main content

 Role:

 "What is expected of me?" is a simple question, but it often goes unanswered in the workplace.
-Less than half of U.S. workers (41%) strongly agree that their job description aligns well with the work they are asked to do.
+In fact, about half of U.S. employees know what is expected of them at work.
 Each employee's role and clarity of job responsibilities are initially defined during role orientation.
 But the role is redefined through ongoing involvement in goal setting, meaningful feedback and semiannual reviews.

 Team: